ericbmerritt/blog/_posts/2012-11-15-team-development-with-github.md

 matters by creating a pull request.
 We want the Developer to be productive, we want him to use the tools that work for him and the process that is most comfortable for him.
-So we place no restrictions on how he edits, manages and commits code in his own repository.
+So we place no restrictions on how he edits, manages and commits code in his repository.
 The only thing that matters is that the code submits for inclusion in canonical via a Pull Request meets the standards the team has set, through peer reviews, automated test suites and the like.

 We want him to explore freely.
 We want him to be the most productive that he can be using the tools that he is comfortable with.
 We don't